tonethar/IGME-230-GDD-Spring-2018/notes/canvas-sprites-4.md

 - Modify your JS and HTML files to utilize ES6 modules.
 - Everything should work exactly as before.
 - Be sure to delete any unnecessary code from your JavaScript files.
+- **Now you have created a very modern JavaScript application - ES6 classes, inheritance, and modules - cool!**

 <hr><hr>